george-roussos/employeeasy-app/README.md

 ## Local Run

 Clone this repo and run `npm i`.
-The frontend will work, but for security reasons I have not included the credentials to connect to the MongoDB instance, so you will have to contact me and I will gladly work it out for you.
+The app should work locally, since it points to a deployed version of the employeeasy server.

 ## Tech Stack

-Employeeasy is written on React (using Redux for state management), JS, HTML5 and CSS3.
+Employeeasy is written on React (using Redux and hooks for state management), HTML5 and CSS3.

 ## Screenshots